EarthenLynx/color-cooper/README.md

 - Copying to clipboard & randomization
 - Add colors to a temporary collection
 - Make colors brighter and darker
-- WIP: Save your collection in csv
+- Save your collection in csv format

 ## Demo